galentmarch/google-images-download/README.rst

 Google Images Download
 ######################

-Python Script for 'searching' and 'downloading' hundreds of Google images to the local hard disk!
+This is a forked version of google-images-download, a Python Script for 'searching' and 'downloading' hundreds of Google images to the local hard disk!
+The only change I've made to the source code is the addition of a --keyword-and-names-from-file argument, which allows the user to input a file of paired search keywords and image names.
+Each image name will be assigned to all pictures downloaded under its corresponding search keyword.

 Documentation
 =============